erindb/causal_simulations/README.md

 npm install
 ```

-Also, make a `results` directory at the top of this project directory.

 ## Usage

 ```
 webppl example.wppl --require utils
 ```

-Then navigate to `results/example.html` to view the animations for the sampled world.
+Then open `results/example.html` in a browser (Chrom works for sure) to view the animations for the sampled world.

 You'll see a simulation of a sample from the `world_prior` where the velocity of at least one of balls is nonzero.
 E.g.